Gabriela Wiener

 Gabriela Wiener (born 1975 Lima) is a Peruvian writer, chronicler, poet and journalist.
 She is part of the group of new Latin American chroniclers.
-She has settled in Spain since 2003.
+She has lived in Spain since 2003.

 Life

-She is daughter of the prominent political analyst and Peruvian journalist Raúl Wiener and social worker Elsi Bravo.
+She is the daughter of the prominent political analyst and Peruvian journalist Raúl Wiener and social worker Elsi Bravo.
+She is a possible descendant of the Austrian-French explorer Charles Wiener.

-She studied linguistics and literature at the Pontifical Catholic University of Peru, and a master's degree in historical culture and communications at the University of Barcelona, where she lived from 2003 to 2011.
-Since then she has lived in Madrid.
+She studied linguistics and literature at the Pontifical Catholic University of Peru and received a master's degree in historical culture and communications from the University of Barcelona.
+She lived in Barcelona while completing her degree from 2003 to 2011.
+Since then, she has lived in Madrid.

-She worked in the newspaper El Comercio.
-She was a member of the editorial board of Lateral magazine.
+She worked for the newspaper El Comercio and was a member of the editorial board of Lateral magazine.
 She was also editor in chief of the Spanish magazine Primera Línea and the Spanish edition of Marie Claire magazine.

-She has written for Corriere della Sera, Words Without Borders, The White Review, Virginia Quarterly Review, Orsai, Esquire, Revue XXI, Clarin, El Universal, El Mercurio, La Vanguardia, among others.
+She has written for a variety of publications, including Corriere della Sera, Words Without Borders, The White Review, Virginia Quarterly Review, Orsai, Esquire, Revue XXI, Clarin, El Universal, El Mercurio, and La Vanguardia.

-She is currently a columnist for the Peruvian newspaper La República, a correspondent for the magazine Etiqueta Negra and a frequent contributor to El País.
+She is currently a columnist for the Peruvian newspaper La República, a correspondent for the magazine Etiqueta Negra, and a frequent contributor to El País.
 She also conducts interviews for La República and La Mula.

-She is the author of the books "Llamada perdida", "Sexografías", "Nueve Lunas", "Mozart, the iguana with priapism and other stories".
-And the book of poems "Exercises for the hardening of the spirit".
+She is the author of the books Llamada perdida; Sexografías; Nueve Lunas; Mozart, the iguana with priapism and other stories; and the book of poems Exercises for the hardening of the spirit.